Capital Gains Tax Calculator

 About This Calculator

-The Capital Gains Calculator is an essential tool for investors, traders, and anyone selling appreciated assets in 2026.
+The Capital Gains Calculator is an essential tool for investors, traders, and anyone selling appreciated assets.
 Capital gains tax applies when you sell an investment or asset for more than you originally paid—affecting stocks, bonds, mutual funds, ETFs, real estate, cryptocurrency, collectibles, and other property.
 Understanding your potential tax liability before selling can help you make smarter decisions about timing, asset selection, and tax-efficient investing strategies.

 Capital Gains Formula